dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 ## Optimize Data Access

-Interactions with a data store or other remote services are often the slowest parts of an ASP.NET Core app.
-It's important to make sure that data is read and written efficiently.
-In addition to ensuring data access is asynchronous, some best practices include:
+Interactions with a data store or other remote services are often the slowest part of an ASP.NET Core app.
+Reading and writing data efficiently is critical for good performance.

+Recommendations:

+* **Do** call all data access APIs asynchronously.
 * **Do not** retrieve more data than is necessary.
 Write queries to return just the data that is necessary for the current HTTP request.
 * **Do** consider caching frequently accessed data retrieved from a database or remote service if it is acceptable for the data to be slightly out-of-date.
 Depending on the scenario, you might use a [MemoryCache](xref:performance/caching/memory) or a [DistributedCache](xref:performance/caching/distributed).
 For more information, see [Cache responses in ASP.NET Core](xref:performance/caching/index).
 * Minimize network round trips.
 The goal is to retrieve all the data that will be needed in a single call rather than several calls.